DV

 Strategy & risk

-BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while SHY tracks ICE U.S. Treasury 1-3 Year Bond Index with a basket approach.
-Beta is 0.06 for BIL and 0.23 for SHY, indicating BIL is less volatile relative to the market.
+BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while SHY tracks ICE U.S. Treasury 1-3 Year Bond Index.
+Beta is 0.06 for BIL and 0.22 for SHY, making BIL the less volatile of the two by this measure.

 BIL beta0.06